garrandall/popular-music-data/tracks/square-biz-teena-marie.md

 I got the point, the scam, the low, the deal
 What you feel, say what

-Flash back, who's that {Flash back}
+Flash back, who's that
-Flash back, who's that {Flash back}
+Flash back, who's that

 So don't you have no doubt, I'm gonna spell it out I'll hip you to the Tee that is